Scaling accessibility with a design system

 Rather than everyone individually fixing the same accessibility problems, a design system enables an organisation to propagate accessible components at scale.
 Fixes are multiplied outwards saving time and money for product teams using the system.

-I've spent the past 2 years building a design system for Lloyds Banking Group.
-Our design system currently supports 4 brands; Lloyds, Halifax, Bank of Scotland and MBNA.
-Any change we make to a component like a button, form field or notification, is pushed out to all brands.
+I spent 3.5 years building a design system for Lloyds Banking Group.
+The design system supports 4 brands; Lloyds, Halifax, Bank of Scotland and MBNA.
+Any change made to a component like a button, form field or notification, is pushed out to all brands.

-Our design system 'source of truth' is React components, with corresponding Sketch design libraries.
-Components are served from our website which brings together UX, copy, and guidance for use.
+The design system 'source of truth' is React components, with corresponding Sketch design libraries.
+Components are served from a website which brings together UX, copy, and guidance for use.
 The system is currently used by over 30 product teams within the Lloyds Group; our main consumers are designers, developers and POs.

 Accessibility is important because 1 in 5 of the UK population report a disability.
 There are also many temporary and situational scenarios that affect people's access online services.
 Lloyds conforms to the standards set by the World Content Accessibility Guidelines and undertakes accessibility reviews to make sure products are accessible to and useable by all customers.